vmatiasw/DeltaSnap/CONTRIBUTING.md

-# Contributing to DeltaDB
+# Contributing to DeltaSnap

-We welcome contributions to the DeltaDB library!
+We welcome contributions to the DeltaSnap library!
 Before you begin, please ensure you follow these guidelines:

 ## Coding Standards